httpwg/wg-materials/ietf99/minutes.md

 DKG: Semantics for 4xx.
 You as a server need to know the complete architecture.
 Need to identify the request that cannot be sent.

 DKG: Permission to retry means it is safe to retry.
-It's not that we're not processing becasue it *could* be replayed.
+It's not that we're not processing because it *could* be replayed.

 MT: That's the critical guidance that I don't feel confident about